ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 3. Product-level
 4. Production-sustaining

-### ABC isn't really anything new:
+### ABC isn't really anything new

 - Indirect costs are classified as 'indirect' not because they are __impossible__ to directly track, but because they are __difficult__ to directly track.
 - ABC is essentially the decision to track costs _more_ directly.
 - This has several effects:
   - Some fixed overheads are not truely fixed (or overheads).
   - Can reduce the portion of fixed costs in any one allocation, diffusing the perverse incentives we've been discussing.
   - Most importantly, ABC can help isolate costs from production decisions.

 ### ABC allows us to isolate costs from production decisions

 - This is core to overproduction, death spirals, and incorrect outsourcing